Maryville Heirloom House

 Photography: Christopher Frederick Jones

-Marjorie's house is a historic 1905 brick miners' cottage in the heart of Maryville.
-After three generations of occupation, this humble home required a thoughtful renewal to accommodate the family's current and future generations whilst addressing site flood conditions.
+Marjorie's house is a historic 1905 brick miners' cottage.
+After three generations of occupation, this humble home required renewal to accommodate the family's current and future generations.

 To the rear extension, a new elevated split-level living pavilion has been constructed, raised 1.4 meters above the natural ground level to reduce flood risks.
 This addition enhances daily activities and promotes outdoor connections.
 Centred around a terraced garden, it provides a sensory-rich environment and a welcoming, active, covered outdoor space to facilitate a smooth transition between levels, encouraging a strong connection to the ground-level outdoors.